-It is important that eligible members of the Bar and the public be aware of the criteria used by the Committee in the selection of candidates for recommendation, and for convenience, those criteria are reiterated again in this Annual Report.
+In addition to legislative criteria outlined in s.
+42(2) of the Courts of Justice Act regarding qualifications for judicial appointment, it is important that eligible members of the Bar and the public be aware of the criteria used by the Committee in the selection of candidates for recommendation.
+For convenience, those criteria are reiterated again in this Annual Report.